 - Learn about research in areas of food for health, safety, quality, processing and beyond.

 - Find out about how work here at UNL could revolutionize the food industry.

-- Evaluate safety of grain and flour using standard methods to detect microbial contamination and mycotoxins.
+- Evaluate safety of milk using standard methods to detect microbial contamination and antibiotics.

-- Learn to evaluate different formulations for baked products.
+- Learn to evaluate different formulations for ice cream, cheese, and yogurt.